 2. Fallopian tubes (oviducts):

-• Each tube has finger-like projections called fimbriae at the end near the ovary.
+Each tube has finger-like projections called fimbriae that guide the egg from the ovary into the tube.
+Fertilization typically occurs here.

 Position: